Zettlr/zettlr-docs/docs/en/core/import.md

 | `*.ipynb`            | Jupyter Notebook documents             |
 | `*.jira`             | Jira issues                            |

+!!! note

-> Zettlr will search for the first import profile that has the appropriate reader to understand some file.
+    Zettlr will search for the first import profile that has the appropriate reader to understand some file.
 Therefore, if you have multiple Pandoc profiles installed that support the same reader, be mindful of the sorting order of the profiles.

 ## Working with Co-Workers